Skip to content

 # Stop containers

-docker compose down
+docker compose -f docker-compose.prod.yml down

 # Restore the backup

-docker compose up -d postgres
+docker compose -f docker-compose.prod.yml up -d postgres

-# Start with the previous image
+# Start the previous image (set QUACKBACK_TAG to the old version in .env first)

-docker compose up -d app
+docker compose -f docker-compose.prod.yml up -d

 Health Checks